The single source for the whole loan portfolio cycle

-Click through the individual experience sections below for more detail.
+Click through the individual experience sections below for more detail and contact information.

 AG is an expert in this field, regularly advising sellers in relation to both retail and commercial debt transactions involving a wide variety of asset classes, underlying collateral and structures.
 We are familiar with a wide variety of transaction structures, whether on LMA or bespoke terms, and involving outright transfer and synthetic alternatives including sub-participation, trust based arrangements and ISDA based swaps and pass-through.